What time is the Styrian Grand Prix? Start time, qualifying, TV coverage and race guide - TheNewsTrace

-It’s honest to say that whereas followers have endured an agonising await the F1 2020 calendar to grind into gear, they have been richly rewarded with a rip-roaring opener in Austria final weekend.
+It’s truthful to say that whereas followers have endured an agonising await the F1 2020 calendar to grind into gear, they had been richly rewarded with a rip-roaring opener in Austria final weekend.

-And as a consequence of the reorganised race schedule, groups have remained in place for a second shot at the Crimson Bull Ring for the Styrian Grand Prix this weekend.
+And resulting from the reorganised race schedule, groups have remained in place for a second shot at the Crimson Bull Ring for the Styrian Grand Prix this weekend.

-Mercedes star Valtteri Bottas claimed a wonderful win, adopted by Ferrari ace Charles Leclerc on the podium, whereas there was a terrific second for younger British star Lando Norris who grabbed his first podium end.

 The McLaren ace completed the race in fourth place, roughly 4.eight seconds behind world champion Lewis Hamilton, however a five-second penalty for the Mercedes man noticed Norris scramble into third total.

-Simply 11 automobiles made it to the end line throughout the Austrian Grand Prix, however groups could have loved a settled week to make the essential planning changes for back-to-back clashes in Spielberg.
+Simply 11 vehicles made it to the end line throughout the Austrian Grand Prix, however groups could have loved a settled week to make the essential planning changes for back-to-back clashes in Spielberg.

 In The Pit Lane with David Croft – Unique Styrian Grand Prix preview